jorgeribeiro/personal-page-hugo-academic/content/en/home/projects.md

 active = true  # Activate this widget? true/false

 title = "Projects"
-subtitle = "A few projects I've built"
+subtitle = "A few projects I've built.
+Check my GitHub to see more"

 # Order that this section will appear in.
 weight = 50